-RECOGNIZING AND RESPONDING TO A NATURAL GAS LEAK
+RECOGNIZING A NATURAL GAS LEAK

-A natural gas leak may be present if you:
+A leak may be present if you:

-- SMELL an odor similar to rotten eggs, even if it's faint or momentary. - HEAR a hissing or roaring sound coming from the ground or an above-ground pipeline. - SEE dirt or water blowing into the air, discolored vegetation surrounding a pipeline, or standing water continuously bubbling.
+- SMELL an odor similar to rotten eggs, even if it's faint or momentary. - HEAR an unusual hissing or roaring sound coming from the ground or an above-ground pipeline.
+A hissing sound may indicate escaping natural gas. - SEE dirt or water blowing into the air, discolored vegetation surrounding a pipeline, or notice standing water continuously bubbling.